-Episerver Commerce lets you create and deploy a flexible e-commerce website, combining powerful content management and display with advanced back-end online store management.
+Episerver Commerce lets you create and deploy a flexible e-commerce website, combining powerful content management and display with advanced back-end web shop management.

 Manage catalogsCommerce: a top-level container for catalog entries such as categories, products, and variants (SKUs)., product categories and productsCommerce: various forms of merchandise that you can display and purchase from the public site, including products, variations/SKUs, bundles, and packages.
 Also known as a catalog entry..
 Catalogs are independent from each another.
 See Catalog features.